Reification, Resentment, and the Enduring Appeal of Right-Wing Rhetoric

 A Review of Marxist Modernism by Gillian Rose

-A Review of Gillian Rose, Marxist Modernism: Introductory Lectures on Frankfurt School Critical Theory (London: Verso, 2024).
+Review: Marxist Modernism: Introductory Lectures on Frankfurt School Critical Theory (2024) by Gillian Rose

 The legacy of the Frankfurt School has never ceased to be contentious on the Left.
 For many, Adorno and company’s transdisciplinary incorporation of psychoanalysis and cultural theory was a necessary corrective to orthodox Marxist economism and determinism.
 This is especially vital to understanding why, in lieu of socialism, many in the twentieth century working and middle classes chose fascist barbarism.
 For others, the Frankfurt school constituted a retreat into intellectual elitism and even idealist insularity.
 Many agree with Domenico Losurdo’s claim in Western Marxism that there is a pronounced “element of regression in Horkheimer and Adorno”, who take the rather idealist step of locating the origins of fascism in the dialectic of Western reason rather than in the vast array of racist genocides and imperialism directed towards the non-Western world.
 To the critics, the Frankfurt school presented as left-wing radicals only to arrive at the very reactionary conclusion that the biggest symptoms of cultural decline were the Beatles and jazz music.